 Hotel Commonwealth – The perfect hotel if you want to take in a few Red Sox games.
 Very central with friendly staff.
 We stayed here and loved it.

 W Hotel – Can always count on W hotels as you know they will always be in the perfect location.
 I love the vibe in these hotels and think it would be perfect for a girls weekend in Boston.

-Kimpton Nine Zero – Perfect location with free happy hour wine (yes, please!) and a fun onsite bar
+Hotel AKA Boston common – Perfect location with a fun onsite bar